Greatest Hits (Five Star album)

 Greatest Hits is a compilation album by the British pop group Five Star released in 1989.
 It was the group's first 'greatest hits' collection after a run of successful singles and albums since 1985.
 It contains all of the band's UK Top 50 singles including the non-album single, "With Every Heartbeat", which was released earlier in the year (although that track was not included on the LP version).
 Another new track, "Something About My Baby", was included on the CD and cassette versions of the album but was not released as a single.
 This track was composed by David Gamson of the synthpop trio Scritti Politti.

 The release of Greatest Hits marked the end of the group's association with RCA Records.
-However, the album proved to be Five Star's least successful release up to that point, selling only 15,500 copies and peaking at a lowly #53 on the UK Albums Chart, highlighting the band's rapid decline in popularity.
+However, the album proved to be Five Star's least successful release up to that point, selling only 15,500 copies and peaking at a lowly No. 53 on the UK Albums Chart, highlighting the band's rapid decline in popularity.